Namdapha National Park: Mammals

 The Namdapha flying squirrel (Biswamoyopterus biswasi) was first collected in the park and described.
 It is endemic to the park and critically endangered.
 It was last recorded in 1981 in a single valley within the park.

 Because of the elevation range from 300 to 4500 m and vegetation zones from evergreen, moist deciduous to temperate broadleaved and coniferous forest types to alpine vegetation, the park is home to a great diversity of mammal species.
-Four pantherine species are found in the park: leopard (Panthera pardus), snow leopard (P. uncia), tiger (P. tigris) and clouded leopard (Neofelis nebulosa).
+Four pantherines occur in the park: leopard (Panthera pardus), snow leopard (P. uncia), tiger (P. tigris) and clouded leopard (Neofelis nebulosa).